Medical expert of the article

 Differential diagnosis

 Differential diagnosis of melanoma and non-malignant elements on the skin of a child is often difficult.
-Diagnostic criteria can be the rapid growth rates characteristic for this type of cancer, which outstrips the growth of the child, the irregular or dentate shape of the tumor's edges, often bleeding, the color change of the nevus upon its degeneration into a malignant neoplasm.
+The diagnostic criteria may include the rapid growth rate characteristic of this type of cancer, outpacing the child's growth, irregular or jagged shape of the tumor edges, often bleeding, and a change in the color of the nevus when it degenerates into a malignant neoplasm.
 The variability of the color of this tumor also complicates the diagnosis.
-In addition to the typical brown, its surface can have shades of blue, gray, pink, red or white.
+In addition to the typical brown, its surface may have shades of blue, gray, pink, red, or white.

 Who to contact?

-In the treatment, the leading method is the radical surgical removal of melanoma - excision to the fascia within healthy tissues with a significant supply of unchanged skin along the periphery of the tumor.
-The reserve of healthy tissues along the periphery is selected depending on the thickness of the tumor: intraepithelial neoplasm - 5 mm; with a tumor thickness of up to 1 cm - 10 mm; more than 1 cm - 20 mm.
-When diagnosing metastatic lesions of regional lymph nodes simultaneously with the removal of the primary tumor, lymphadenectomy is performed.
+The leading method of treatment is radical surgical removal of melanoma - excision to the fascia within healthy tissues with a significant reserve of unchanged skin along the tumor periphery.
+The reserve of healthy tissues along the periphery is selected depending on the tumor thickness: intraepithelial neoplasm - 5 mm; with a tumor thickness of up to 1 cm - 10 mm; more than 1 cm - 20 mm.
+When diagnosing regional lymph nodes affected by metastases, lymph node dissection is performed simultaneously with the removal of the primary tumor.

 Conservative treatment

 Melanoma is considered to be one of the most resistant to chemoradiotherapy neoplasms.
-Nevertheless, conservative treatment is used for metastases of this tumor with a palliative purpose.
-In recent years, with III-IV stages of neoplasm, encouraging results have been obtained with the use of interferon preparations.
+However, conservative treatment is used for metastases of this tumor for palliative purposes.
+In recent years, encouraging results have been obtained with the use of interferon preparations at stages III-IV of the neoplasm.

 Tactics in relation to formations

-Any skin formation that is suspicious of melanoma, and also nevi, if any of the above listed signs of malignancy is present, must be removed with a scalpel within the healthy tissues to the fascia, followed by a histological examination.
-Cryolaser surgery methods are applicable to unaltered nevuses - for cosmetic purposes or for their localization in areas of potential trauma and / or increased insolation in open areas of the skin.
+Any skin formation suspicious for melanoma, as well as nevi, in the presence of at least one of the above-mentioned signs of malignancy, must be removed with a scalpel within healthy tissues to the fascia with subsequent histological examination.
+Cryolaser surgery methods are applicable to unchanged nevi - for cosmetic purposes or when they are localized in areas of potential injury and/or increased insolation on open areas of the skin.

 Forecast

-The prognosis for melanoma progressively worsens, depending on the degree of invasion and the stage of the tumor.
-The depth of invasion affects 10-year survival as follows: I degree - survival rate is close to 100%, II degree - 93%, III degree - 90%.
-IV degree - 67%, V degree - 26%.
-Dependence of the 10-year survival rate from the stage of the process looks like this: at stage I, up to 90% of patients survive, at II - up to 70%, at III, according to different estimates - from 20 to 40%, at stage IV the prognosis is fatal.
-By localization, groups of favorable prognosis (head and neck), unfavorable (trunk) and indefinite (limb) are distinguished.
-It can be considered that more distal localizations are associated with a better prognosis than proximal and central ones.
-Melanoma on the skin area, usually closed by clothing, indicates a less favorable prognosis.
+The prognosis for melanoma progressively worsens depending on the degree of invasion and the stage of the tumor.
+The depth of invasion affects the 10-year survival rate as follows: stage I - survival approaches 100%, stage II - 93%, stage III - 90%. stage IV - 67%, stage V - 26%.
+The dependence of 10-year survival rates on the stage of the process is as follows: at stage I, up to 90% of patients survive, at stage II - up to 70%, at stage III, according to various estimates, from 20 to 40%, at stage IV the prognosis is fatal.
+By localization, there are groups with a favorable prognosis (head and neck), unfavorable (torso) and uncertain (limbs).
+It can be considered that more distal localizations are associated with a better prognosis compared to proximal and central ones.
+Melanoma on an area of the skin usually covered by clothing indicates a less favorable prognosis.